h4writer/droneshowcreator/docs/discription_edit_actions.rst

     - Start

-      *Shows the time when a action starts.
+      *Shows the time when a action bezier starts.
 The unit is displayed in milliseconds.
 3,000ms = 3 sec.
 You can always adjust the starting position numerically.*

     - Duration

-      *Tekst*
+      *Specifies the duration of the action.
+The unit is displayed in milliseconds.
+3,000ms = 3 sec.
+You can always numerically adjust the duration.*

     - Drones

-      *Tekst*
+      *With drones you can make a choice to which the action is applies.
+You can apply the action to all drones, then choose "all drones" or you can apply the action to one or more selected drones and then choose edit => select the drone => use selected drone*

     - Remove